 PROJECT (PR) Supply Chain Risk Management (ID.SC): The organization's priorities, constraints, risk tolerances, and assumptions are established and used to support risk decisions associated with managing supply chain risk.
 The organization has established and implemented the processes to identify, assess and manage supply chain risks.
-6- Tested and Verified Identity Management, Authentication and Access Control (PR.AC): Access to physical and logical assets and associated facilities is limited to authorized users, processes, and devices, and is managed consistent with the assessed risk of unauthorized access to authorized activities and transactions.
-7- Optimized Awareness and Training (PR.AT): The organization's personnel and partners are provided cybersecurity awareness education and are trained to perform their cybersecurity-related duties and responsibilities consistent with related policies, procedures, and agreements.
-7- Optimized Data Security (PR.DS): Information and records (data) are managed consistent with the organization's risk strategy to protect the confidentiality, integrity, and availability of information.
-7- Optimized Information Protection Processes and Procedures (PR.IP): Security policies (that address purpose, scope, roles, responsibilities, management commitment, and coordination among organizational entities), processes, and procedures are maintained and used to manage protection of information systems and assets.
-4- Partially Documented Standards and/or Procedures Maintenance (PR.MA): Maintenance and repairs of industrial control and information system components are performed consistent with policies and procedures.
-6- Tested and Verified Protective Technology (PR.PT): Technical security solutions are managed to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.
-7- Optimized Anomalies and Events (DE.AE):
+Aligned.
+Identity Management, Authentication and Access Control (PR.AC): Access to physical and logical assets and associated facilities is limited to authorized users, processes, and devices, and is managed consistent with the assessed risk of unauthorized access to authorized activities and transactions.
+Aligned.
+MH practices Role-Based Access Control (RBAC) and Principle of Least Privilege (PoLP) on all critical systems and facilities.
+All access is centrally logged and monitored 24x7.
+Awareness and Training (PR.AT): The organization's personnel and partners are provided cybersecurity awareness education and are trained to perform their cybersecurity-related duties and responsibilities consistent with related policies, procedures, and agreements.
+Aligned.
+Cybersecurity attestations are performed annually; awareness and training sessions are performed enterprise-wide more frequently throughout the year.
+For the Cybersecurity Team specifically, annual training and certifications are obtained in order to increase skillset and maintain CSPs.
+Many members on the Cybersecurity Team are SANS certified.
+Data Security (PR.DS): Information and records (data) are managed consistent with the organization's risk strategy to protect the confidentiality, integrity, and availability of information.
+Aligned.
+Information Protection Processes and Procedures (PR.IP): Security policies (that address purpose, scope, roles, responsibilities, management commitment, and coordination among organizational entities), processes, and procedures are maintained and used to manage protection of information systems and assets.
+Aligned.
+All security policies and standards are posted internally.
+Maintenance (PR.MA): Maintenance and repairs of industrial control and information system components are performed consistent with policies and procedures.
+Aligned.
+Protective Technology (PR.PT): Technical security solutions are managed to ensure the security and resilience of systems and assets, consistent with related policies, procedures, and agreements.
+Aligned.
+Anomalies and Events (DE.AE):